CiscoDevNet/terraform-provider-cdo/README.md

   provider hashicorp/CiscoDevnet/cdo: required by this configuration but no version is selected
   ```
   - This means you have not setup the dev override properly, make sure your `~/.terraformrc` has the right override for the provider in question.

+## Gitleaks License

+The Gitleaks License is free, and stored in the `GITLEAKS_LICENSE` secret.
+In addition, it is saved to [Conjur](https://secrets.cisco.com/conjur/nonprod/eng/cdo/gitleaks-license).
+Speak to Jay, Doron, Siddhu, or Pedro to access it.